wormi4ok/evernote2md/README.md

 * Retains correct links to attachments
 * Inserts Evernote tags in notes as text entries
 * Shows highlighted Evernote text
+* Sets file created and modified date equal to the note attributes

 ### Installation